-Hosted forums, technical conferences, annual Science to Policy Summits, and scientific workshops to facilitate discussions among scientists and natural resource professionals and bring advancements in in science to a wide range of users.
+- Hosted forums, technical conferences, annual Science to Policy Summits, and scientific workshops to facilitate discussions among scientists and natural resource professionals and bring advancements in in science to a wide range of users.

-Leveraged funds to bring $66,000,000 to the region, creating 1,324 jobs.
+- Leveraged funds to bring more than $112.6 million to the region.